The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Acknowledgements

-{\em Acknowledgements.} This research was supported by DOE grant DE-FG02-07ER46372, NSF grants AGS-105689 and \red{BEACON}, and NASA grant NNX13AK31G .
-Computational work has been performed on DOE's {\em Titan} machine at ORNL and NERSC systems, NSF's {\em Blue Waters} \red{grant?} at NCSA, and the Cray XE6m {\em Trillian} at the University of New Hampshire (funded with support from \red{MRI}). \red{CICART} \red{thanks to homa, bill, vadim, yuri, ...}
+This research was supported by DOE grants DE-SC0006670 and DE-FG02-07ER46372, NSF grants AGS-105689 and and NASA grant NNX13AK31G.

+Computational work has been performed on DOE's {\em Titan} machine at ORNL and NERSC systems, and the Cray XE6m {\em Trillian} at the University of New Hampshire, funded with support from NSF's MRI program under PHY-1229408.
+An award of computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.